 - Bad Credit: below 600

 But even these aren’t set in stone.
-That’s because lenders all have their own definitions of what is a good credit score.
+Again, that’s because lenders all have their own definitions of what is a good credit score.
 One lender that is looking to approve more borrowers might approve applicants with credit scores of 680 or higher.
 Another might be more selective and only approve those with scores of 750 or higher.
 Or both lenders might offer credit to anyone with a score of at least 650, but charge consumers with scores below 700 a higher interest rate!

 The Credit Score Range Scale

 There are many different credit scores available to lenders, and they each develop their own credit score range.
 Why is that important?
 Because if you get your credit score, you need to know the credit score range you are looking at so you understand where your number fits in.
+Here are the credit score ranges used by major scoring models:

 - FICO Score range: 300-850